hyperledger/besu/docs/Pantheon-API/Using-JSON-RPC-API.md

     geth attach http://localhost:8545
    ```

-Use the geth console to call [JSON-RPC API methods](../Reference/JSON-RPC-API-Methods.md) that geth and Pantheon share.
+Use the geth console to call [JSON-RPC API methods](../Reference/Pantheon-API-Methods.md) that geth and Pantheon share.

 !!! example
     ```bash
     eth.syncing
     ```

-## Host Whitelist

-To prevent DNS rebinding, incoming HTTP requests and WebSockets connections are only accepted from hostnames
-specified using the [`--host-whitelist`](../Reference/Pantheon-CLI-Syntax.md#host-whitelist) option.
-By default, `localhost` and `127.0.0.1` are accepted.

-If your application publishes RPC ports, specify the hostnames when starting Pantheon.

-!!! example
-    ```bash
-    pantheon --host-whitelist=example.com
-    ```

-Specify * for `--host-whitelist` to effectively disable host protection.

-!!! caution
-    Specifying * for `--host-whitelist` is not recommended for production code.

 ## JSON-RPC Authentication

 [Authentication](Authentication.md) is disabled by default.